Search this Site

 Coast Guard

-coastguardCoastguard boat entering Cobourg harbourThe Coast Guard keeps one of its smaller ships at a berth off the East Pier and they can sometimes be seen heading out to help out.
-They are currently planning to rebuild their building which houses full-time staff stationed at Cobourg.
-Work started on this in 2022.
+coastguardCoastguard boat entering Cobourg harbourThe Coast Guard keeps one of its smaller ships (boat?) at a berth off the East Pier and they can sometimes be seen heading out to help out.
+They have recently rebuilt their building which houses full-time staff stationed at Cobourg.
+Work started on this in 2022 and was completed in 2024.

 Marina and Yacht Club